DaanVervacke/rtd-tutorial/docs/source/esphome.rst

    myfirstconfig.yaml

 | You should see ESPHome validating the configuration and telling you about potential problems.
 | Then ESPHome will proceed to compile and upload the custom firmware.
+| Pick options

 | You will also see that ESPHome created a new folder with the name of your node.
 | This is a new PlatformIO project that you can modify afterwards and play around with.